Key Takeaways:

 Software Piracy Protection in India

-In India, the Copyright Act of 1957 provides a legal framework to address software piracy, encompassing both civil and criminal laws.
+In India, the Copyright Act of 1957 empowers the country to combat software piracy by implementing both civil and criminal laws.

-Those found guilty of software copyright infringement can face a sentence ranging from a minimum of seven days to a maximum of three years.
+The range of sentence for those who are guilty of software copyright infringement is from a minimum of seven days to a maximum prison term of three years.

 The term “communication to the public” is defined in Sec.
 2(ff) of the Act as the act of listening to, enjoying, or viewing copyrighted content.
 However, the Act doesn’t explicitly address the liabilities of Internet Service Providers, unlike some other countries.